History of Thanksgiving: the Secular and the Sacred

 The idea of a day set apart to celebrate the harvest’s completion and render homage to the Spirit who caused the fruits and crops to grow is both ancient and universal.
 The practice of designating a day of thanksgiving for specific spiritual or secular benefits has been followed in many countries.

-Thanksgiving Day remains a day when many express gratitude to God for blessings and celebrate material bounty.
+Thanksgiving Day remains an occasion when many express gratitude to God for blessings and celebrate material bounty.

 P.S.
 I’ve often been asked if the British also celebrate a day of Thanksgiving.
 They do, but they mark it on July 4th.